Security Light Installation Cost

 Landscape security lights come in various styles, such as pathway lights, LED ground lights, and decking lights.
 The price you will pay for these lights will depend on the style that you choose.

-The costs can range from £2 to £1,000+.
-One of the main benefits of these lights is that they really light up the outside of your property, making it much more secure and safe and less appealing to intruders.
+One of the main benefits of landscape security lighting is that it can illuminate the full perimeter of your property, making it less appealing to intruders.

 The downside of these lights is that they can be quite difficult to install and can also increase your electrical bills by quite a lot.
 This is because there tend to be many lights installed, and they are usually on for long periods.